darshanbhagchandani35-debug/student-expense-project/README.md

-# 🎓 Student Expense Tracker
+# 🎓 Student Expense Tracker by D.H.Bhagchandani

 A simple, lightweight C application designed to help students track and manage their daily expenses through an interactive terminal interface.